 20 years ago Salesian universities emerged strongly on various continents.
 Don Bosco's eighth successor Don Juan Edmundo Vecchi Monti (1995-2002) realized that the General Administration of the Salesian Congregation should be in charge of accompanying and directing university institutions that were being developed.

-With these circumstances and after various meetings worldwide, on January 7th, 2003, the Salesian President, Don Pascual Chavez Villanueva and his congress in plenary session unanimously approved the documents "Identity of Salesian Institutions for Higher Education" and "Policies of the Presence of Salesians in Higher Education".
-Today, these documents constitute the guidelines for the IUS and supervise projects in different countries where Salesian presence exists.
+In this regard and after various meetings worldwide, on January 7th, 2003, the Salesian President, Don Pascual Chavez Villanueva and his congress in plenary session unanimously approved the documents "Identity of Salesian Institutions for Higher Education" and "Policies of the Presence of Salesians in Higher Education".
+Today, these documents constitute the guidelines for the IUS (Salesian Institutes of Higher Education) and supervise projects in different countries where Salesian presence exists.

 In these two documents the IUS will find instruments to direct and govern their works, a description of fundamental guidelines, the identification of new methods and the objectives to be fulfilled.
 As a result, the Salesian congregation will firmly create an educational tradition within the university field.